 The backbone of successful and sustainable results is to have a successful and sustainable routine.

-If you’re the type of person who loves to spend time cooking meals every day and that works for you, then that is amazing (we probably want to check out your Instagram for some drool-worthy photos).
+If you’re the type of person who loves to spend time cooking meals every day and that works for you, then that’s amazing (we probably want to check out your Instagram for some drool-worthy photos).
 However, if you’re looking to shave some time off meal prep in a way that still keeps things convenient and tasty, this post is for you!
 The key here is to “keep it simple, stupid,” you know, like from grade school!

-So we’re getting down to the basics here, to show you how to make meal prep for the week as quick and efficient as possible.
+So we’re getting down to the basics here to show you how to make meal prep for the week as quick and efficient as possible.

 We recommend choosing three to six options for each macronutrient.
 Feel free to rotate these sources weekly for variety!
 For your carbs, allocate half of your sources to veggies and the other half to denser sources such as fruit, oatmeal or sweet potatoes.
 This way you are providing yourself with options for different hunger levels, as well as including fiber and micronutrients in your diet.

 The infographic below is a helpful tool for choosing foods that satisfy each macro type.